-Hull City v Stoke City
+Stoke end winless run to triumph at Hull

 Post update

-Foul by James Chester (Stoke City).
+Foul by Alfie Doughty (Stoke City).

 Post update